-The contractual term is estimated considering that the performance options were issued to a high ranking executive of the Company and that they will be held until expiration.
+The contractual term assumes that the performance options issued to a high ranking executive of the Company upon hire will be held until expiration.
 Expected volatility is estimated based on the Company's trading history.
 The expected rate of return assumption is based upon the U.S. treasury yield curve at the time of grant for the expected option life.